Article 10.11 - Master Signage Programs

 .2 Without changing the basic structure of this ordinance, the modified rules for a special sign district may impose sign regulations which provide greater latitude or more stringent limitations than those provided elsewhere in this ordinance.

 .3 The special sign district constitutes an overlay district and shall conform to the procedures of Article 11 for purposes of adoption and administration.
-Districts for which special sign regulations may be imposed include, but shall not be limited to the Town Center District, the Neighborhood Center District, the TND-U and TND-R districts, and any future Historic District Overlay(s).
+Districts for which special sign regulations may be imposed include, but shall not be limited to the Town Center District, the Neighborhood Center District, the TND-U and TND-R districts.

 10.11.2 Planned Development Flexibility Option

 For the purpose of providing flexibility and incentives for coordinated, well-designed sign systems for large-scale development, special provisions varying the standards of this ordinance may be approved by the Zoning Administrator, subject to the following:

 .1 The development is: a planned residential, nonresidential, or mixed-use development, 10 acres or greater in size; a hospital or other large-scale institutional complex; a large-scale cultural, civic or recreational facility; or a similar large-scale development.

 .2 A Master Sign Program that includes the following information in booklet form is submitted:

 a) Detailed designs of all proposed signs including the size, height, copy, materials, and colors of such signs.